Hydrochloric Acid Storage Tanks: Storage Requirements and Precautions

 Polyethylene HCl Acid Storage Tanks

 We recommend that you use multiple tanks if the quantity of acid storage exceeds 12,500 gallons.
 The acid storage tanks should have a specific gravity rating of 1.9, polyvinyl chloride (PVC) fittings, Viton® gaskets, and Hastelloy bolts.
-The temperature of its contents should never exceed 100oF.
+The temperature of its contents should never exceed 100 degrees fahrenheit.

 HCl Fiberglass Reinforced Plastic (FRP) Tanks